Chapter 7: Anti-Patterns

 What it looks like:

-Manager: "John, you said yesterday you'd finish by today.
-Why isn't it done?"
+Manager: "John, you said yesterday you would finish today.
+Why is

-Manager: "That's not acceptable.
+Manager: "That is not acceptable.
 I need it today.
-Work late if you have to."
+Work late if

 [Every standup feels like an interrogation]